Definition of a Graduate Fellow

 Appointment as graduate fellow will originate with the principal investigator for fellows supported under training grant awards (NSF IGERT; GK-12; NIEHS; USDA FAS NNF), the Graduate School for those supported by the NSF Graduate Research Fellow Program (GRFP) and the Diversity Advancement Pipeline Fellowship Program, or with the student's academic program for all other fellowships both internally and externally supported.

 The OSU entity responsible for administrative oversight of the fellowship will issue a letter of appointment offer outlining the name of the graduate fellowship, the appointment begin and end date, the stipend level, and the method in which the stipend will be disbursed.
 Graduate Fellow Model Letter of Offer.
 When signed by all parties, the letter of appointment offer constitutes a notice of appointment.
-The signed letter of offer will accompany the graduate fellow appointment form that will be submitted for review and approval by either the Graduate School or the Office of Post Award Administration before entry into Banner by the relevant Business Center or the Office of Human Resources.
+The signed letter of offer will accompany the graduate fellow appointment form that will be submitted for review and approval before entry into Banner.
 OSCAR appointment forms and instructions may be found on the central administrative web at: https://oscar.oregonstate.edu/.

 Relationship of Graduate Fellows to the University